minio/md5-simd/README.md

 BenchmarkParallel/8MB-4       2152.75      15919.35     7.39x
 ```

-These measurements were performed on AWS EC2 instance of type c5.xlarge equipped with a Xeon Platinum 8124M CPU at 3.0 GHz.
+These measurements were performed on AWS EC2 instance of type `c5.xlarge` equipped with a Xeon Platinum 8124M CPU at 3.0 GHz.

-## Design
+## Design & Tech

-md5-simd has both an AVX2 (8-lane parallel) and an AVX512 (16-lane parallel version) algorithm to accelerate the computation with the following function definitions:
+md5-simd has both an AVX2 (8-lane parallel), and an AVX512 (16-lane parallel version) algorithm to accelerate the computation with the following function definitions:
 ```
 //go:noescape
 func block8(state *uint32, base uintptr, bufs *int32, cache *byte, n int)